bardsley/merseysidelatinfestival/README.md

 - [x] generate price file dynamically and commit to git
 - [x] create a dev DB
 - [x] fix full pass access in stripe
+- [ ] Send preference with wrong email and ticket should give an error
+- [ ] Rename preferences function to ticket_information
+- [ ] Add CloudWatch to check for Lambda errors and timeouts

 **Thinking these might be on the wrong list because I don't remeber what they're for**
-- [ ] Logout causes errors
-- [ ] Return on unfiltered shouldn't auto sets
 - [ ] Cutoff meal preferences
-- [ ] Swap meal preferences admin only ¿Could this not use the same endpoint?

 Karen
 -----